Snow and Ice

 - Whenever possible, avoid parking vehicles on City streets during a snow or ice storm—they can prevent access to plows and hinder the City’s efforts to remove snow.

-- Wait to shovel sidewalks until after a plow has been through to avoid re-shoveling redistributed snow.
+- Wait to shovel sidewalks and driveway entrances until after a plow has been through to avoid re-shoveling redistributed snow.

 - Shovel snow into your yard, not onto the roadway.
 This provides needed moisture to your plants and grass and reduces snow and ice build-up in the street and gutter.